Kamundos/Kamundos/README.md

 Here, you will find a variety of projects that showcase my skills and interests in the field of data science.
 From predictive modeling to data visualization, I have worked on a diverse set of projects that demonstrate my ability to tackle complex problems and extract meaningful insights from data in various eCommerce, banking, real estate, healthcare, etc.

-**Some of the highlights of my portfolio:**
+**🌱 Some of the highlights of my portfolio:**

+- A machine learning project that predicts customer churn for a telecommunications company
+- An NLP project that uses machine learning to classify customer feedback on a e-commerce website
-A machine learning project that predicts customer churn for a telecommunications company A data visualization project that explores the relationship between crime rates and income in major US cities An NLP project that uses machine learning to classify customer feedback on a e-commerce website I am always looking for new and exciting opportunities to apply my skills and continue learning.
-If you have a project or problem that you think I can help with, feel free to reach out!
+- A data visualization project that explores the relationship between crime rates and income in major US cities
+- Machine Learning - I'm taking LinkedIN courses to learn the fundamental concepts of ML.

 <p>&nbsp;</p>

-**👀 Outside of school I enjoy:**
+**👀 Outside of school I enjoy: **

-- Writing: I run a blog [natlynn.com](https://natlynn.com), where I share tips about lifestyle living.\
-- Voluntering: I volunteer at Women In Tech. \
+- Voluntering: I volunteer at Women In Tech.
-- Eating carbs: All forms of bread and pasta are my life\
+- Eating carbs: All forms of bread and pasta are my life.
+- 👩🏽‍💻 Writing: I run a blog [natlynn.com](https://natlynn.com), where I share tips about lifestyle living.
-- 📚 Learning: Did I mention, I love expanding my knowledge bandwidth.
+- 📚 Learning: As I'm still new, I love expanding my knowledge bandwidth.
 Recommend me your favorite LinkedIN Learning Courses.
   <p>&nbsp;</p>

-**🌱 I’m currently learning**
-- Data Warehousing
-- Data Management & Stewardship
-- Machine Learning - I'm taking LinkedIN courses to learn the fundamental concepts of ML.

-<p>&nbsp;</p>

 -----------------------------------------------------------------------------------------------------------------------------------------------------------

-2023 Goals | Progress Tracker
+**2023 Goals | Progress Tracker: **
-* Read 20 books - Data Science Focused
+- Read 20 books - Data Science Focused
-* Complete 100 ML and 100 DA Projects
+- Complete 100 ML and 100 DA Projects
   ** ML - 0/100
   ** DA - 1/100

-Stretch Goals:
+**Stretch Goals:
 * Learn how to swim
-* Publish 20

 -----------------------------------------------------------------------------------------------------------------------------------------------------------